uh-dcm/qualitative-research-and-computers/docs/index.md

 * [Closed coding](closed-coding/) is theory-driven analysis practice, pre-existing theory is used to analyse data.
 For example, content analysis often applies closed coding approach.
 * [Audiovisual material module](beyond-text/) focuses on opportunities to use software tools for images, video and audio data.
-Module is under development is is released during early April.
 * [Data science module](data-science/) focuses on opportunities to use software tools to automate qualitative data analysis process.
-Module is under development is is released during mid April.